A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 But seriously, of all the difficulties I have with the Theory of Evolution, the greatest has to be with the whole subject of DNA.
 Every truly living organism has to have DNA, however small and ‘primitive’ it may be.
 Not only is this DNA used to maintain each cell, but it also contains the blueprint of the organism (the simplest of which are probably bacteria cells), in order that as it reproduces it creates an exact replica of the original.

-But not only does it need the DNA blueprint, this simplest of cells also needs a mechanism to decipher the incredibly complex code that it contains.
+But not only did the very first cell need the DNA blueprint to replicate itself, even the simplest of cells also needs a mechanism to decipher the incredibly complex code that it contains.
 This could be imagined as a computer program, which can read the data contained in the sequences of DNA and then instruct each part of the cell to grow exactly as specified.
-And so far I have not found any satisfactory explanation of how that works, let alone how it could have evolved in order for the first cell to reproduce.
+And so far I have not found any satisfactory explanation of how it could have evolved in order for the first cell to reproduce.
+(There is a basic description at the end)

 The more I look into this single topic, with its incredible complexity of protein synthesis, and the fact that DNA also has its own inbuilt maintenance and repair mechanisms which are carried out automatically and continually, I can only conclude that there has to have been a designer.